nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/nuxeo-cli.md

 ```bash
 $ nuxeo bootstrap single-module
 ```
+##### Important Notes

+You should use this command to initiate a project that stands in a single Maven module, without the need to be distributed with a [Nuxeo Package]({{page version='' space='nxdoc' page='creating-nuxeo-packages'}}).
+Otherwise, use the `multi-module` option instead so that you can generate a Nuxeo Package later on.

 ##### Parameters

 * **Parent Group / Artifact**: Like in `multi-module`, having a parent artifact enables project inheritance.
 If you are in a `multi-module`, you must set your parent module.
 If not, you can use `org.nuxeo.ecm.distribution:nuxeo-distribution` or `org.nuxeo:nuxeo-addons-parent`.
 * **Nuxeo Version**: Asked only if needed, it specifies which Nuxeo version of the dependency management will be imported.

-##### Important Notes

-This option should not be called directly to bootstrap a new project.
-Use the `multi-module` option instead so that you can generate a Nuxeo Package later on.

 #### Your Own Business Rules or Logic